Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

     }
 }
 ```

+Generally, extractions are performed on files downloaded or stored somewhere, and so the `uri` parameter will be used.
+However, it is also possible to pass in the data directly in the request by specifying the `content` parameter and explicitly omitting the `uri` parameter.
+The `content` parameter must contain a string of base64-encoded bytes.

 Note that under a typical setup, `aws_access_key_id`, `aws_secret_access_key`, and `aws_region` are not needed when running in AWS.
 This is true as long as your Lambda function has the appropriate permissions for AWS Textract, S3, SQS (if you are using it), and Bedrock (if you are generating embeddings).